pingcap/docs-cn/tidb-global-sort.md

 ## Overview

 The TiDB Global Sort feature enhances the stability and efficiency of data import and DDL (Data Definition Language) operations.
-It serves as a general operator in the [distributed execution framework](/tidb-distributed-execution-framework.md), providing a global sort service on cloud.
+It serves as a general operator in the [TiDB Distributed eXecution Framework (DXF)](/tidb-distributed-execution-framework.md), providing a global sort service on cloud.

 The Global Sort feature currently only supports using Amazon S3 as cloud storage.
 In future releases, it will be extended to support multiple shared storage interfaces, such as POSIX, enabling seamless integration with different storage systems.
 This flexibility enables efficient and adaptable data sorting for various use cases.